victor-letunovsky/odoo-technical-training/README.md

 The value of a computed field usually depends on the values of other fields in the computed record.
 The ORM expects the developer to specify those dependencies on the compute method with the decorator [depends()](https://www.odoo.com/documentation/16.0/developer/reference/backend/orm.html#odoo.api.depends).
-The given dependencies are used by the ORM to trigger the recomputation of the field whenever some of its dependencies have been modified:
+The given dependencies are used by the ORM to trigger the re-computation of the field whenever some of its dependencies have been modified:

 ```python